-Apex Legends is the latest project from Respawn Entertainment, otherwise known as the creators of the beloved Titanfall franchise.
-This free-to-play title was a surprise launch for PS4, Xbox One and PC, reaching 10 million players in just a matter of days.
-It’s already become a phenomenon, and rightly so, since it offers one of the finest battle royale experiences we’ve ever played.
+Apex Legends is still great.
+A landmark project from Respawn Entertainment, otherwise known as the creators of the beloved Titanfall franchise, this free-to-play title was a surprise launch for PS4, Xbox One and PC, reaching 10 million players in just a matter of days.
+It’s become a phenomenon, and rightly so since it offers one of the finest battle royale experiences we’ve ever played.

 It’s all about being the last squad standing, and the journey to this is a brilliant one thanks to silky smooth movement, punchy gunplay and a wonderful sense of style to the entire affair.
 Respawn is definitely onto a winner with this one.

 - Another helping of one of the best co-op games around

 As a well-oiled team of chefs, you and up to three friends must chop, cook, and plate yummy meals for demanding customers—all in kitchens that are designed to make you trip up.
 You’ll have to throw carrots through portals, chuck plates of fries over long drops, and make sure someone’s on washing up duty to stop the orders piling up.